pyBinSim/pyBinSim/README.rst

 The filter behind the prefix HPFILTER will be loaded and applied automatically when useHeadphoneFilter == True.
 Lines which start with FILTER or LATEREVERB have to be called via OSC commands to become active.
-To activate a FILTER for the third channel of your wav file you have to send the the identifier '/pyBinSimFilter', followed by a 2 (corresponding to the third channel) and followed by the nine 9 (or six) key numbers from the filter list to the pc where pyBinSim runs (UDP, port 10000):
+To activate a FILTER for the third channel of your wav file you have to send the the identifier '/pyBinSimFilter', followed by a 2 (corresponding to the third channel) and followed by the nine 9 key numbers from the filter list to the pc where pyBinSim runs (UDP, port 10000):

 ::